Tbrennan6/IcelandicNow/blog/2024-09-25_ten-beginner-mistakes.md

 Just like how people typically say that they are "**on** a train" but "**in** a car," Icelandic switches between *á* and *í* when referring to being located at different places.
 What makes Icelandic a little more confusing is that this same preposition is used when going to that location as well.

 To tell the difference between "*going to*" and "*being at*" a location, you need to examine the verb of the sentence.
-Also, for the to meaning, the location with be in the accusative, while it will be dative for the at meaning.
+Also, for the to meaning, the location will be in the accusative, while it will be dative for the at meaning.

 Example 1: Ég **fer í** bank**ann**.\
 Example 1: Ég **er í** bank**anum**.